 - Use electric circuits, analog and digital electronics, software applications, and operating systems to build, test, operate, and maintain computer systems and networks. - 2.
 Install, update, and configure computer applications software.

 - ▶ IT 200 Hardware and Software Essentials

 - ▶ IT 210 Object Oriented Programming

-- ▶ IT 250 Business Data Communication
+- ▶ IT211 Fundamentals of Programming